GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 </kbd>  &nbsp;
 </p>

+The intercept term is the amount of variability in the dependent variable (mpg) when the independent ones are equal to zero and the Pr(>|t|) value for the intercept is going to tell us if the variables analyzed have a strong relationship with the vehicle's mpg.
+The calculated p-value for the intercept is smaller than the significance level, it's statistically significant and rejects the null hypothesis:

+**Ho : The slope of the linear model is zero (no significant linear relationship)**

+The R-squared value represents how well the regression model approximates real-world data points.
+The results show that roughly 70% of the mpg variablilty is explained using the linear model with multiple variables: length, weight, spoiler angle, ground clearance and drivetrain.

+There are definitely other variables that can help explain mgp variability that have not been included in the model.
+In order to predict with more precision more information is needed, 30% uncertainty is unacceptable when designing a new car model for example.

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

 <p align="center">
 <kbd>